-- 1. All members of the endoscopy team should wear a full set of PPE (gown, gloves, hair cover, eye protection), as noted above.3 - 2.
-The correct sequence of putting on and taking off PPE is critical and needs to be understood and practiced.3 - 3.
+- 1. All members of the endoscopy team should wear a full set of PPE (gown, gloves, hair cover, eye protection), as noted above. - 2.
+The correct sequence of putting on and taking off PPE is critical and needs to be understood and practiced. - 3.
 All members of the endoscopy team should wear N95 respirators (or devices with equivalent or higher filtration rates) for all GI procedures.
-Given the high rate of infection transmission from pre-symptomatic or asymptomatic individuals, all patients should be considered potentially contagious.
-Negative COVID molecular testing within 48 hours of the procedure and/or convalescent anti-COVID antibodies may prove useful for procedural area management, but at present, the moderate negative predictive value of PCR testing done on nasal swab samples, and insufficient data regarding waning infectivity with antibody development make it hard to rely on either test for alteration in procedural area practices. - 4.
-Reuse of N95 respirators may be necessary in the event of resource shortages.3 Guidance is available on how to wear, remove, decontaminate and store respirators for reuse.6 - 5.
-Patients with persistent coughing post-procedure should remain in the procedure room until their cough has subsided. - 6.
+Practices should consider fit testing for N95 respirators.
+If N95 respirators are not available, based on recent CDC recommendations, consider double masking with standard surgical masks.
+Given the high rate of infection transmission from presymptomatic or asymptomatic individuals, all patients should be considered potentially contagious.
+Negative COVID molecular testing within 48-72 hours of the procedure and/or convalescent anti-COVID antibodies may prove useful for procedural area management, but at present, the moderate negative predictive value of PCR testing done on nasal swab samples, and insufficient data regarding waning infectivity with antibody development make it hard to rely on either test for alteration in procedural area practices. - 4.
+Currently, there are no recommendations or guidelines from Federal or State public health agencies to change the pre-procedure COVID-19 screening process, pre-procedure COVID-19 testing, use of PPE by staff, and use of masks by COVID-19 vaccinated patients.
+The number of vaccinated patients will rapidly grow in the coming months leading to new recommendations and guidelines for pre-procedure evaluation and use of PPE by staff in this patient population. - Reuse of N95 respirators may be necessary in the event of resource shortages.
+Guidance is available on how to wear, remove, decontaminate and store respirators for reuse.

+- 6. Patients with persistent coughing post-procedure should remain in the procedure room until their cough has subsided. - 7.
 If nebulizer treatments are required, these should be administered in the procedure room rather than the pre-/post-operative area.
-Metered dose inhalers (MDI) are preferred over nebulizers.
-Patients with a history of nebulizer/MDI use should bring their own devices with them.

-- 7. Procedural oxygen masks should be left in place until the patient is weaned off supplemental oxygen, as noted above. - 8.
-Patients should be transported to the recovery area as soon as they are deemed safe and ready for transfer. - 9.
+Metered-dose inhalers (MDI) are preferred over nebulizers.
+Patients with a history of nebulizer/MDI use should bring their own devices with them. - 8.
+Procedural oxygen masks should be left in place until the patient is weaned off supplemental oxygen, as noted above. - 9.
+Patients should be transported to the recovery area as soon as they are deemed safe and ready for transfer. - 10.
 Procedure staff and proceduralist should remove PPE and perform proper hand hygiene before completing procedure reports.
-Computer terminal keyboards and computer mice will be disinfected regularly using appropriate wipes (see below). - 10.
-Procedure room vacancy should be built into the schedule to allow for extended patient recovery and room cleaning times between individual procedures.
-Rooms lacking negative pressure benefit from additional aeration time for adequate clearance of droplets/aerosols.
+Computer terminal keyboards and computer mice will be disinfected regularly using appropriate wipes (see below). - 11.
+Procedure room vacancy could be built into the schedule to allow for extended patient recovery and room cleaning times between individual procedures.